 It wasn’t a perfect experience especially right at the start.
 We spent most of our time in line and of course, there were complaints because of the rain and the unexpected turnout of people coming.
 There was chaos and a few hiccups along the way, but that really didn’t mean that the event was unsuccessful.
 It needs improvement sure.
 But, this is also a call for more people to volunteer and help out, especially for next year.

 The Land of Love, Rainbows and Free Hugs

 Our shoes muddy and our clothes wet from the rain, we went through the open field smiling at all of the happy faces of people from all ages.
-There were a lot going around with rainbow flags taking pictures for their Instagram.
+There was a lot going around with rainbow flags taking pictures for their Instagram.
 Groups of guys and girl were holding up signs with “Free Hugs” written on them, and they were giving out free hugs to random strangers like they were family.
 We also saw a little kid holding a sign saying that she’s proud to be raised by two mommies.

 It was magical to be surrounded by so much expression and support for one another.
 There were so many of us.
-More than 77,000 people showed up to the the pride march despite the rain that didn’t stop pouring all day.
+More than 77,000 people showed up to the pride march despite the rain that didn’t stop pouring all day.

-There were so many people, that I didn’t get to see any of the twitter and IG gay influencers I really wanted to take pictures with.
+There were so many people, that I didn’t get to see any of the Twitter and IG gay influencers I really wanted to take pictures with.
 There were also friends of mine from high school and college who were there and I didn’t even know it.
-We haven’t seen each other in years and we were already in the same place, but still didn’t get meet face to face because of how massive the crowd was.
+We haven’t seen each other in years and we were already in the same place, but still didn’t get to meet face to face because of how massive the crowd was.